jgaud/PerformanceEvaluationNDDataStreams/README.md

-## TBD
+## Prioritizing the Essential: A Robust Evaluation Framework for Novelty Detection

-This repository contains the code used in the empirical tests conducted in the paper *"TBD"* [1] as well as supplementary results.
+This repository contains the code used in the empirical tests conducted in the paper *"Prioritizing the Essential: A Robust Evaluation Framework for Novelty Detection"* [1] as well as supplementary results.

 This repository is organized as follows:
 * **Figures** folder - contains all of the figures extracted from the experiments;